Negative Accounts Receivable: Why It Happens and How To Solve It

 Tech fix

-A good collections management software can create collections forecasting, AR aging analysis, and predict delinquency chances.
+A good collections automation software can create collections forecasting, AR aging analysis, and predict delinquency chances.
 This can significantly help avoid premature bad debt write-offs and negative accounts receivable.

 • Overpayments